-You’ll actually have to press down on the touchpad in order to do a left-click select.
-The “buttons” are actually in the feet of the device, which is pretty cool.
+You’ll actually have to press down on the touchpad to do a left-click select.
+The “buttons” are actually on the feet of the device, which is pretty cool.

 With the firmware upgrade, which takes about 30 seconds to install (seriously), this is a whole different device – and one of my favorites.

-Kore is the official Kodi remote mouse app, so it gives you a few extra features that you won’t find in any of these other devices.
+If you are using Kodi as your primary TV box operating system, then you should definitely check out Kore, the official Kodi remote mouse app.
+It gives you a few extra features that you won’t find in any of these other devices.
 The trick is that they’ll only function from within Kodi itself.
 You won’t be able to use it to navigate around your Android device or any other apps.

 Still, it’s something I highly recommend getting for a couple of reasons.

 First: It’s free.
 No other remote control on this list is going to give you as many benefits for absolutely $0.

 Secondly, you’re almost always going to have your smartphone with you, and you’ll probably even be on it while you’re watching TV.
 You may as well use it as a remote.
 You can always tell your girlfriend that you’re queuing up the next video when you’re really checking your Facebook status.

 Finally, it’s going to give you the option to search, and access menus, and settings, all from the swipe of your finger.
 No other remote mouse will do it as fast as Kore.

 Yatse is a third-party app for Kodi that gives Kore a run for its money.